SandraKorpi/fribeloppsraknarenBackend/README.md

 2. **Create a MySQL database**:
 Create a new MySql database.

+Note: Please create your own MySQL database and set up your database credentials in the .env file.
+Do not share sensitive credentials publicly.

 3. **Configure environment variables: Create a .env file in the project root and add the following environment variables:**
 .env
 SPRING_DATASOURCE_URL=jdbc:mysql://localhost:3306/database-name